isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Citrep+

-Support the ICT workforce in keeping pace with technology shifts, through the continuous and proactive training of technical skills sets, in order to remain relevant and productive.
+Build ICT technical skills for your employees in areas such as cyber security, data analytics, network and infrastructure and software development.
+Funding support of up to 90%.

 <a href="https://www.imda.gov.sg/imtalent/programmes/citrep-plus" target="_blank" style="color:#037e8a">Find out more</a>